kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 A node has been chosen for the Pod.

-If necessary, the SelectedNode field of ResourceClaims with delayed allocation gets set here and the scheduling attempt gets stopped for now.
+If using delayed allocation and the resource has not been allocated yet, the SelectedNode field of the ResourceClaim gets set here and the scheduling attempt gets stopped for now.
 It will be retried when the ResourceClaim status changes.

-The Pod gets added to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.
+If all resources have been allocated already, the scheduler adds the Pod to the ReservedFor field of its ResourceClaims to ensure that no-one else gets to use those.

 #### Unreserve

-The Pod gets removed from the ReservedFor field because it cannot be scheduled after all.
+The scheduler removes the Pod from the ReservedFor field because it cannot be scheduled after all.

 ### kubelet